isifeddi/isifeddi/README.md

 ## Hello there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 ### I'm <a href="https://isifeddine.me/" target="_blank">Ilyas SIFEDDINE</a> a Full Stack Developer with a focus on JavaScript and its ecosystem.
 Passionate about building high-quality, interactive web applications.
 With over three years of experience in the field, I have a strong understanding of modern web development practices and a passion for continuously learning and growing as a developer.

-### Feel free to take a look at my projects and if you want to get in touch, don't hesitate to reach out!
+Feel free to take a look at my projects and if you want to get in touch, don't hesitate to reach out.